It’s pretty vital to travel with good sound.

 We’ve tried out dozens of different Bluetooth speakers for this site, and we also continue to read all speaker reviews from top consumer test organizations, tech sites, and bloggers around the world.
 It’s not easy to pick just one travel Bluetooth speaker from the heap, but if we had to do it, here’s the current winner we’d take on any trip.

-The Best Travel Speaker of 2019
+The Best Travel Speaker

 - Why the UE Boom 3 Is Our Favorite Travel Speaker (And Why Others Think So Too)